Personalizing Consumer Experiences Everywhere with Adobe Target

 You may already be using Target on your web and mobile sites.
-Target makes that easy with a simple deployment, along with an intuitive workflow and visual interface for creating experiences.
-When using Target client-side, your visitor’s browser (the client) directly makes a request to Target for the appropriate content to provide for a particular location.
+Target makes that easy with a simple deployment along with an intuitive workflow and visual interface for creating experiences.
+When using Target client-side, your visitor’s browser (the client) makes a direct request to Target for the appropriate content to provide for a particular location.
 Target sends back that content, and the client browser renders it.

 Using Target for mobile apps works much like the web or mobile browser does.
 A software development kit (SDK) allows your app (the client) to make a direct request to Target for the content for a specific location in the app interface.
 Target responds by sending back the appropriate content in the form of an XML, JSON, or plain-text string.
 The app then decides how to use that content.

 In this client-side approach, there’s no “middle man” between the client and the Target server; the client interacts directly with the server.
 It’s pretty ideal for most web and mobile touchpoints, especially now that you can create experiences for your mobile app in the new visual experience composer for mobile apps.

 Gaming consoles, soft drink machines, digital assistants, etc.

 What happens when you don’t have a browser and the content isn’t text or images?
 What if the experience is a response from Alexa or a personalized soda flavor from a soft drink machine?
 What if internal security requirements prohibit a browser from interacting directly with the Target server?
 You want Target to decide what content to deliver to your customer, but you need your server to act as the go-between with Target.
 That’s when you would use Target server-side.